SoftwareAG/cumulocity-lora/readme.md

 For example Kerlink Wanesy groups devices in clusters, Loriot groups them in apps and Objenious in groups.

-So generally you have 2 steps to connect a LNS to Cumulocity: first step provides access to the LNS (for example URL and credentials) and second step lets you chose which group of devices you want to connect to Cumulocity.
+So generally you have 2 steps to connect a LNS to Cumulocity: first step provides access to the LNS (for example URL and credentials) and second step lets you choose which group of devices you want to connect to Cumulocity.

 A `LNSConnectorWizardStep` must provide a `LinkedList` of `PropertyDescription`s.

-The `PropertyDescription` is quite simple to understand, though how to access the groups of devices must be clarified.

 The last parameter of `PropertyDescription` constructor is the type of the data to display in the UI.
 It can be: